 But this is not all!
 You probably know that there is a WordPress mail function where you can send emails.
 But this tool has some restrictions that ultimately makes it pretty much unusable.
 For example, you have to keep in mind that you can only send a certain number of emails per day.
 That means that while your subscriber count grows the number of emails you can send is still the same.
 Eventually, you might end up with more recipients than your email limit.

 The good news is that you don’t really need to struggle with all the above problems.
 Instead, you can use the Elastic Email Sender plugin to monitor analytics, send an email and utilize the unlimited email plans directly from WordPress.
-The attachment size is 10 times bigger, and you can choose between transactional or marketing type emails to send to your subscribers.
+The attachment size is 10 times bigger, and you can choose between transactional or email marketing WordPress to send to your subscribers.

 One important thing to add is that if you have an issue sending emails, you will know why.
 In the WordPress mail function, you send an email, but have no possible way to verify if it was received, bounced or blocked.
 However, when using Elastic Email Sender you will see everything that happened with your emails from the dashboard.
 Furthermore, the emails are also categorized based on channels so you can know exactly how many emails were sent using the Sender plugin.